r-leyshon/DSCA_course_catalogue_dev/To_do.md

 ### v2.6

+* Add logic to control previous run cache status on or off
 * Lint each script
 • Issue on 14_scrape_lo_detail.R - list nodes keep changing format and resulting in length 0 issue.
 * Suggest using nested if statements to try and catch variability in list nodes.